ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 You will need to create an application user and assign the security role to it.

-1. in case you don't have already an environment that you want to use for ProvisionGenie, follow these steps to [create a new environment with a database](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-with-a-database)
+1. In case you don't have already an environment that you want to use for ProvisionGenie, follow these steps to [create a new environment with a database](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-with-a-database)

-Important to know: a Dataverse for Teams environment is not enough - for reference read our [Considerations on dataverse](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Considerations-on-Dataverse.md)
+Important to know: a Dataverse for Teams environment is not enough - for reference read our [Architecture Decisions](/Docs/ArchitectureDecisions.md)

 2. Import our solution with